sww1235/connection-diagram-manager/file-format.md

 	  length: <float>			# actual length in meters
 	  end1:						# dictionary of connectors attached to term cable
 		- connector_type: <str>			# ID of connector type
-		  termination:			# dictionary of core to connector pin mappings for each connector
+		  terminations:			# dictionary of core to connector pin mappings for each connector
 								# manual termination between pin and core must be specified
 			- core: <str>
 			  pin: <str>

 	  end2:						# dictionary of connectors attached to term cable
 		- connector_type: <str>			# ID of connector type
-		  termination:			# dictionary of core to connector pin mappings for each connector
+		  terminations:			# dictionary of core to connector pin mappings for each connector
 								# manual termination between pin and core must be specified
 			- core: <str>
 			  pin: <str>